 First Summer Camp

-The first summer camp was held, even though the dining hall and some of the cabins were not fully constructed
+The first summer camp was held with construction underway on the dining hall and some of the cabins

 October 1998